 The unfortunate fact of the matter is that Keynes messed up his ‘non-Euclidean’ axioms.
 Again: the formal foundations of Keynesianism are provably false until this very day.#1

 This is not a minor point but has consequences for the scientific status of Keynesianism in particular and economics in general.
-Because economics does not satisfy the scientific criteria of material and formal consistency and cannot even tell what income and profit is it has to leave the academic community of sciences.#2
+Because economics does not satisfy the scientific criteria of material and formal consistency and cannot even tell what income and profit are it has to leave the academic community of sciences.#2

 Georgescu-Roegen, N. (1970).
 The Economics of Production.
 American Economic Review, Papers and Proceedings, 60(2): 1–9.
 URL